Tronginx/tronginx.github.io/content/posts/7habits.md

 ---
-title: "The 7 Habits of Highly Effective People - 《七个习惯》个人篇"
+title: "Thoughts on The 7 Habits of Highly Effective People"
 date: 2023-02-03
 # weight: 1
 # aliases: ["/reflection"]